Kidney Health Test

 Results

-You have Type 1 or Type 2 Diabetes.
+If you have Type 1 or Type 2 Diabetes.

-You have high blood pressure.
+If you have high blood pressure.

-You have a family history of kidney disease or kidney failure.
+If you have a family history of kidney disease or kidney failure.

 If you have a close relative such as a parent, sibling, or grandparent who has been diagnosed with kidney disease, you may be at greater risk of developing kidney disease yourself.
 Checking your kidney health more often can help you catch warning signs early.

-Your HbA1c or Creatinine results were elevated in another Healthyr test.
+If your HbA1c or Creatinine results were elevated in another Healthyr test.

 Both elevated HbA1c and Creatinine can indicate an increased risk of kidney damage.
 If either of these were elevated in another Healthyr test, you may want to use this test to retest these indicators of Kidney health.

-You take medication that can affect kidney function.
+If you take medication that can affect kidney function.

 Certain medications such as Proton Pump Inhibitors (PPIs), Diuretics, Beta Blockers, Vasodilators, lithium, NSAIDs (e.g. aspirin, acetaminophen, and ibuprofen), and certain antibiotic and antiviral medications can affect kidney function over time.

-Accuracy + Reliability
+Reliability

+Our tests use an accurate and reliable form of microsampling called Dried Blood Spot Testing.
 This form of testing has been used since the 1960s in Neonatal care and for testing in remote locations.
 You may be familiar with the heel prick performed on newborns during their initial health assessment– this is Dried Blood Spot Testing.
-We use this same technology and have expanded it to accurately assess a wider range of diagnostic biomarkers to be able to provide reliable health assessment that is more convenient, accessible, and affordable.

-Lab Safety + Sterility
+Lab Safety

-Privacy + Security
+Security

 Healthyr adheres to strict privacy and security measures to protect your personal health information.
 Our technology has encryption and safety protocols in place and every employee, from customer service to CEO, is trained in HIPAA compliance.